Uvacoder/port-scriptedpixels/content/work/matches-fashion.md

 9. PSD to HTML conversion
 10. AJAX

-More information: Working directly with Matches Fashion I was initially tasked to do a general code tidy - taking over form the last developer and fixing any ongoing issues.
+More information: Working directly with Matches Fashion I was initially tasked to do a general code tidy

+- Taking over form the last developer and fixing any ongoing issues.
 I then continued to work take ownership of a new feature called “Inspire”.
 I carried out the following:

-1. Manipulated WordPress RSS feeds to display within the new website using the Google Feeds and Isotope jQuery plugins.
+- Manipulated WordPress RSS feeds to display within the new website using the Google Feeds and Isotope jQuery plugins.

-2. Taking ownership of a new online feature called “inspire”.
+- Taking ownership of a new online feature called “inspire”.
 Providing advice and solutions to elements the creative team had requested.

-3. Cleaning up old JavaScript libraries while creating new libraries ensuring compatibility with their new e-commerce CMS.
+- Cleaning up old JavaScript libraries while creating new libraries ensuring compatibility with their new e-commerce CMS.

-4. Manipulated the old homepages in to their new design whilst cleaning code and implementing their new CMS.
+- Manipulated the old homepages in to their new design whilst cleaning code and implementing their new CMS.

-5. Ensured the new design was cross browser compliant and placing fall backs where needed (e.g: Internet Explorer 6)
+- Ensured the new design was cross browser compliant and placing fall backs where needed (e.g: Internet Explorer 6)

-6. Tweaking their mobile website to display elements correctly (jQuery touch)
+- Tweaking their mobile website to display elements correctly (jQuery touch)

-7. Creating and updating e-mail newsletters
+- Creating and updating e-mail newsletters

-8. Tidied up and fixed WordPress issue; introducing a dynamic header that loaded depending on where you left the main website from.
+- Tidied up and fixed WordPress issue; introducing a dynamic header that loaded depending on where you left the main website from.

-9. All code was documented and commented for future developers.
+- All code was documented and commented for future developers.

-10. Finding resolutions for features that lacked in their new CMS: dynamic sub navigation highlighting – a Javascript URL reader was used to match what page was currently being viewed and ensuring it was “future proof”.
+- Finding resolutions for features that lacked in their new CMS: dynamic sub navigation highlighting – a Javascript URL reader was used to match what page was currently being viewed and ensuring it was “future proof”.

-11. Assisted the current developer with new CSS and HTML techniques; moving them away from old tabular developing.
+- Assisted the current developer with new CSS and HTML techniques; moving them away from old tabular developing.